abhishek-kumar-code/Redfish_Public/Specification.md

 #### Event Subscriptions

-* The Redfish device shall check the privilege of the subscriber before pushing event data object to the destination

 * The Redfish device shall encrypt event data when there is [Sensitive Data](#sensitive-data) in the event data object before pushing it

 * The Redfish device may verify the destination for identity purposes before pushing event data object to the Destination